webhintio/hint/docs/user-guide/rules/meta-viewport.md

 ## Why is this important?

-The viewport meta tag is an essential part of responsive web design.
+The viewport meta tag is an essential part of responsive web design, that may also offer some [performance improvements][gpu rasterization].

 > Mobile browsers render pages in a virtual "window" (the viewport),
 > usually wider than the screen, so they don't need to squeeze every